jstillion/portfolio-code-samples/sample-01-waypoints.md

 ```

 ## Personal note:
-I use this on virtually every site I build-HS1 clients consistently request expressive entrance animations running down the homepage.
+I use this on virtually every site I build-Sesame clients consistently request expressive entrance animations running down the homepage.
 I’ve found Waypoints to be the most reliable light-weight mechanism for triggering bespoke, on-time, on-screen animations.
 It’s also handy for lazy loading large scripts, deferring video files, or pausing CPU-heavy carousel animations when they’re off-screen.
 Sure, libraries like wow.js, AOS, and others can provide basic scroll animations—but they don’t offer the level of control and customization this approach allows.